 - understanding nutrition information,

-- interpreting blood sugar readings and other clinical data,
+- interpreting blood sugar and blood pressure readings,

 - recording readings or results,

 - reading graphs and tables, and

 - understanding information about risk, e.g. probability.

 “While literacy and numeracy are strongly correlated […] many patients [have] adequate reading ability but poor numeracy skills”[ii].